siegmone/RV32-CPU/README.md

 ## Features
 - [x] RV32I base instruction set
-- [x] RV32M multiplication/division extension instruction set
+- [x] RV32M extension multiplication instructions
+- [ ] RV32M extension division instructions

 For now the only missing part is the backend of the design process (floorplanning, placement, routing, ...)